Preparing for an International Trek

 Go to the Center for Disease Control (CDC) website to check for any must-know information for your travel location.
 Or, alternatively, make an appointment with a clinic that specializes in travel medicine to see about recommended immunizations or vaccines.

 5. Protect yourself – buy insurance

 All Wildland Trekking’s Beyond the U.S.A. trips require international medical coverage, either through your health insurance plan or trip insurance.
 We highly recommend purchasing trip insurance, because aside from providing you with the necessary coverage, it also covers you in the case of cancellations and interruptions.
 Life is unpredictable – protect yourself and your vacation investment!

 6. Only bring what’s necessary

-Review our recommended packing lists (in the detailed trip packet you receive when you inquire about or register for a trip).
-Follow the list closely in terms of what to bring, and what not to bring.
+Review our recommended packing lists (in the detailed trip packet you receive when you inquire about or register for a trip.)
+Follow the list closely in terms of what to bring and what not to bring.
 When traveling overseas, bringing too much can cause as many problems as bringing not enough.
-Nearly all our trips are in the high mountains, where weather can shift suddenly any time of year – having the right clothing layers is critical.
+Nearly all our trips are in the high mountains, where the weather can shift suddenly any time of year.
+Having the right clothing layers is critical.

-Also, look at this list immediately after contacting us, and review it often as your trip approached.
-Start planning your trip early and be sure when you finally board the plane that you can relax and know you’re prepared.
+Also, look at this list immediately after contacting us, and review it often as your trip approaches.
+Start planning your trip early so that when you finally board the plane, you can relax knowing you’re prepared.